denisecase/basic-hadoop-on-windows/README.md

 Choco installs OpenJDK to C:\Program Files\OpenJDK\jdk-14.0.1.

 - This works fine for most programs, but not Hadoop.
+- Hadoop cannot have spaces in the path.
 - My solution is to COPY the most recent OpenJDK to C:\
-- Windows Environment Variables still use the Chocolatey path.
+- Windows Environment Variables still use the original Chocolatey path.
 (Windows 1 below.)
-- Hadoop will use JAVA_HOME=C:\OpenJDK\jdk-14.0.1 (Windows 2 below.)
+- Hadoop will use JAVA_HOME=C:\OpenJDK\jdk-14.0.1 (See hadoop-env.cmd in Windows 2 below.)

 ---